armangrigoryan96/armangrigoryan96/README.md

 Celebrity Recognition from Reddit Posts

 ### Why the Problem is Important
+Have you ever wondered which celebrities capture the attention of the Redditverse?
+This project delves into the fascinating world of celebrity recognition using Reddit posts from 2006 to 2016.
+We explore two search methods: keyword-based matching and Named Entity Recognition (NER).
+Brace yourself for some surprising results, as we uncover the hidden narratives within Reddit's discussions.

 In the age of digital media, celebrities hold significant influence over public opinion and culture.
 Social media platforms like Reddit are hubs of public discourse, where discussions about celebrities can offer valuable insights into societal trends and interests.
 Recognizing celebrities in these posts can help track the evolution of popular culture, gauge public sentiment, and even inform marketing strategies.
 This project aims to identify and compare the effectiveness of different methods for recognizing celebrities from Reddit posts, leveraging data from 2006 to 2016.

 ### Project Description